audaciaconsulting/Audacia.Build/src/security/sbom/sbom-generation-and-analysis.md

 ### 1. `net-core.steps.yaml`

 This template is designed for building .NET Core projects.
-It:
+It performs the following actions:

-- Restores, builds, tests, and publishes the .NET Core projects as before.
+- **Restore, Build, Test, and Publish:** Executes the standard .NET Core commands.
-- **Optionally** collects lock/deps files (e.g. `package-lock.json` and `*.deps.json`) from the source directory.
+- **Optional Lock/Deps Files Collection:** When enabled (via the `publishLockDepsArtifact` parameter), the template recursively searches the source directory for lock/deps files using a configurable list of file patterns and copies them into a designated folder.
-- Publishes a job‑unique artifact (using the agent’s job name) to avoid conflicts when multiple jobs are used.
+- **Artifact Publishing:** Publishes the collected lock/deps files as a pipeline artifact using a job‑unique artifact name to avoid conflicts when multiple jobs are used.

 **Key Parameters:**

-- **projects**: Glob pattern for project files (default: `**/*.csproj`).
+- **projects:** Glob pattern for project files (default: `**/*.csproj`).
-- **runTests**: Boolean flag to run tests.
+- **runTests:** Boolean flag to run tests.
-- **configuration**: Build configuration (e.g. `Release` or `Debug`).
+- **configuration:** Build configuration (for example, `Release` or `Debug`).
-- **publishLockDepsArtifact**: Set to `true` to enable collection and publishing of lock/deps files.
+- **publishLockDepsArtifact:** Set to `true` to enable collection and publishing of lock/deps files.
-- **lockDepsOutputDir**: Directory where lock/deps files are collected (default: `$(Agent.TempDirectory)/lock-deps`).
+- **lockDepsOutputDir:** Directory where lock/deps files are collected (default: `$(Agent.TempDirectory)/lock-deps`).
+- **lockDepsInclude:** An optional parameter that accepts multiple file patterns to specify which lock/deps files to collect.
+The default values are:
+  - `*.Api.deps.json`
+  - `*.Identity.deps.json`
+  - `*.Tests.deps.json`
+  - `package-lock.json`

+When enabled, the patterns are joined into a comma‑separated string and used by the inline PowerShell script to filter the files that are recursively found.

 **Usage:**
-Include this template in the build jobs.
-When `publishLockDepsArtifact` is enabled, each job publishes its lock/deps files under a unique name (e.g. `$(Agent.JobName)-lock-deps`).
+This template is intended for inclusion in build jobs.
+When `publishLockDepsArtifact` is enabled, each job collects lock/deps files based on the specified (or default) patterns and publishes them using a job‑unique artifact name (for example, `$(Agent.JobName)-lock-deps`).

 ---

 ### 2. `sbom-generation.yaml`

 This template generates SBOM files from the published lock/deps artifact.
 It:

-- Downloads the aggregated lock/deps artifact.
+- **Downloads** the aggregated lock/deps artifact.
-- Installs Syft (the SBOM generator) into a specified directory.
+- **Installs Syft** (the SBOM generator) into a specified directory.
-- Iterates through each lock/deps file and generates an SBOM using the chosen output format (default: `cyclonedx-json`).
+- **Generates SBOMs:** Iterates through each lock/deps file and generates an SBOM using the chosen output format (default: `cyclonedx-json`).
+For example, a file named `package-lock.json` is converted to an SBOM named `npm-sbom.json`, and files matching `*.deps.json` are processed by removing the `.deps` segment and appending `-sbom.json`.
-- Optionally publishes the generated SBOMs as an artifact (default artifact name: `sbom-files`).
+- **Publishes** the generated SBOMs as an artifact (default artifact name: `sbom-files`).

 **Key Parameters:**

-- **sbomOutputDir**: Local directory where SBOM files are stored (default: `$(Agent.TempDirectory)/sbom`).
+- **sbomOutputDir:** Local directory where SBOM files are stored (default: `$(Agent.TempDirectory)/sbom`).
-- **lockDepsArtifactDir**: Directory containing the downloaded lock/deps files (if not provided, defaults to the download path).
+- **lockDepsArtifactDir:** Directory containing the downloaded lock/deps files (if not provided, defaults to the download path).
-- **outputFormat**: SBOM format (e.g. `cyclonedx-json`).
+- **outputFormat:** SBOM format (for example, `cyclonedx-json`).
-- **syftInstallDir**: Directory where Syft is installed.
+- **syftInstallDir:** Directory where Syft is installed.

 **Usage:**
-Call this template in a stage dedicated to SBOM generation.
+This template is designed to be called in a stage dedicated to SBOM generation.
 It assumes that a lock‑deps artifact named `lock-deps-files` is available.

 ---

 ### 3. `sbom-analysis.yaml`

 This template analyzes SBOM files to produce vulnerability reports.
 It:

-- Optionally downloads the SBOM artifact if needed.
+- **Optionally Downloads** the SBOM artifact if required.
-- Installs Grype (the vulnerability scanner) into a specified directory.
+- **Installs Grype** (the vulnerability scanner) into a specified directory.
-- Iterates over each SBOM file (using a glob pattern, default: `sbom-*.json`), runs Grype, and generates a corresponding vulnerability report (for example, `npm-vuln-report.json` for an SBOM named `npm-sbom.json` or replacing the `-sbom` suffix with `-vuln-report` for others).
+- **Analyzes SBOM Files:** Iterates over SBOM files (matched by a glob pattern, default: `sbom-*.json`), runs Grype, and generates corresponding vulnerability reports.
+For instance, an SBOM named `npm-sbom.json` produces a report named `npm-vuln-report.json`, while other SBOMs have their `-sbom` suffix replaced with `-vuln-report`.
-- Publishes the generated vulnerability reports as an artifact (default: `vuln-files`).
+- **Publishes** the generated vulnerability reports as an artifact (default: `vuln-files`).

 **Key Parameters:**

-- **sbomDir**: Directory where SBOM files are stored (default: `$(Agent.TempDirectory)/sbom`).
+- **sbomDir:** Directory where SBOM files are stored (default: `$(Agent.TempDirectory)/sbom`).
-- **analysisOutputFormat**: Format for the vulnerability report (default: `cyclonedx-json`).
+- **analysisOutputFormat:** Format for the vulnerability report (default: `cyclonedx-json`).
-- **vulnFolder**: Directory to store vulnerability reports.
+- **vulnFolder:** Directory to store vulnerability reports.
-- **downloadArtifact**: Set to `true` to download the SBOM artifact before analysis.
+- **downloadArtifact:** Set to `true` to download the SBOM artifact before analysis.
-- **grypeInstallDir**: Directory where Grype is installed.
+- **grypeInstallDir:** Directory where Grype is installed.

 **Usage:**
-Include this template in a stage dedicated to SBOM analysis.
-It will consume the SBOM artifact and produce vulnerability reports.
+This template is to be included in a stage dedicated to SBOM analysis.
+It consumes the SBOM artifact and produces vulnerability reports.

 ---

 ### 4. `sbom.steps.yaml` (Composite Template)

-This composite template provides an end-to-end solution that:
+The composite template provides an end-to-end solution that:

-1. Downloads the aggregated lock/deps artifact (if a custom path isn’t provided).
+1. **Downloads** the aggregated lock/deps artifact (if a custom path is not provided).
-2. Runs SBOM generation (using `sbom-generation.yaml`).
+2. **Generates SBOMs:** Invokes `sbom-generation.yaml` to produce SBOM files from the aggregated lock/deps files.
-3. Immediately follows with SBOM analysis (using `sbom-analysis.yaml`).
+3. **Analyzes SBOMs:** Immediately follows with a call to `sbom-analysis.yaml` to produce vulnerability reports.

 **Key Parameters:**

-- All parameters from the individual generation and analysis templates (e.g. `sbomOutputDir`, `outputFormat`, `vulnFolder`, etc.).
+- Inherits parameters from the individual generation and analysis templates (such as `sbomOutputDir`, `outputFormat`, `vulnFolder`, etc.).
-- **lockDepsArtifactDir**: If not provided, the template will download the aggregated lock/deps artifact (published from the build stage) into a default location.
+- **lockDepsArtifactDir:** If not provided, the template downloads the aggregated lock/deps artifact (published from the build stage) into a default location.
-- **downloadArtifact** (for analysis): Set to `true` if the SBOM artifact should be downloaded.
+- **downloadArtifact:** When set to `true`, causes the SBOM artifact to be downloaded before analysis.

 **Usage:**
-Most users will use this composite template to generate and analyze SBOMs in one step.
-It abstracts the complexity of calling separate templates and provides a user‑friendly experience.
+The composite template is designed for scenarios where SBOM generation and analysis are to be executed in sequence as a single, integrated process.

 ---